Black Widow (1987 film)

-Black Widow is a 1987 American neo-noir thriller film directed by Bob Rafelson, from a screenplay by Ronald Bass.
-It stars Debra Winger, Theresa Russell, Sami Frey, and Nicol Williamson.
-Dennis Hopper has a short role at the beginning of the film.

-It is a crime drama about two women: one who murders wealthy men whom she has married for their money (and keeps moving west), and the other an agent with the Department of Justice who grows obsessed with bringing her to justice.
+Black Widow is a 1987 American neo-noir psychological thriller film directed by Bob Rafelson, written by Ronald Bass, and starring Debra Winger, Theresa Russell, Sami Frey, and Nicol Williamson.
+The plot focuses on two women: one, a serial killer who murders wealthy men whom she has married for their money (and keeps moving west), and the other a data analyst with the Department of Justice who grows obsessed with bringing her to justice.
+The film features Dennis Hopper, Terry O'Quinn, Lois Smith, D. W. Moffett, Diane Ladd, James Hong, and David Mamet in supporting roles.

+Production of Black Widow took place in 1986, with filming occurring in Seattle, Dallas, New York City, Washington, D.C., and Hawaii.
+20th Century Fox released the film on February 6, 1987.
+It was a box office hit, grossing over $25 million, though it received mixed reviews from film critics.
+Some contemporary assessment of the film has noted its stylistic similarities and references to the film noir and crime thrillers of the 1940s.

 Plot

-Justice Department agent Alexandra Barnes grows suspicious of the deaths by respiratory failure of several seemingly healthy wealthy men due to a rare condition called Ondine's curse, each married within months to younger wives.
+U.S. Justice Department data analyst Alexandra Barnes grows suspicious of the deaths by respiratory failure of several seemingly healthy wealthy men due to a rare condition called Ondine's curse, each married within months to younger wives.
 Comparing photographs, Alexandra determines the wives are the same woman, wearing different hair colors and styling to look older as a disguise.

 One victim is Manhattan publishing magnate Sam Peterson, whose younger wife of six months, "Catharine" (her true name is never disclosed), inherits his estate.
-Next, Catharine relocates to Dallas, Texas, affecting a southern accent and posing as "Marielle".
+Next, Catharine relocates to Dallas, Texas, affecting a Southern accent and posing as "Marielle".
 Seducing and marrying toy company owner Ben Dumers, she subsequently poisons a bottle of expensive liquor, which kills him while "Marielle" is on a trip away from home.
 After Ben's death, his sister, Etta, unsuccessfully attempts to contest his will, but is silenced by Catharine's gift of $500,000.

-After extensive research, presenting herself as an anthropologist named "Margaret," Catharine buys her way onto the board of directors of a local Seattle museum.
-"Margaret" dazzles wealthy curator William McCrory, who has a convenient allergy to penicillin, resulting in a whirlwind romance and marriage.

-Tracking Catharine's victims, Alexandra interviews their families and associates, ultimately tracking her to Seattle.
+Next, Catharine moves to Seattle.
+After extensive research, presenting herself as an anthropologist named "Margaret," she buys her way onto the board of directors of a local historical museum.
+"Margaret" dazzles wealthy curator William McCrory, resulting in a whirlwind romance and marriage.
+Meanwhile, tracking Catharine's victims, Alexandra interviews their families and associates, ultimately locating her in Seattle.
 Presenting her research to her skeptical superior, Bruce, Alexandra persuades him to send her to Seattle to investigate.
 Posing as a freelance reporter writing a story on powerful women, Alexandra interviews William, who tells her that his wife is private and will likely decline an interview.
-Meanwhile, Catharine obtains a prescription for penicillin, which she mixes into William's toothpaste, triggering a fatal heart attack.
+Meanwhile, after learning William is lethally allergic to penicillin, Catharine obtains a prescription for the substance and mixes it into his toothpaste, triggering a fatal heart attack.
 William's autopsy shows nothing unusual.
 Alexandra is dismayed but trails Catharine, who she has not yet met, to Hawaii.